 The Interior of Mars, from Mars Pathfinder

-Many missions have returned data on the shape of Mars, a measurement which contributes to an understanding of a planet's interior structure.
+Many missions have returned data on the shape of Mars, a measurement which helps scientists understand a planet's interior.
 These data first showed that Mars had a huge bulge, now called the Tharsis Ridge.
 Mars Pathfinder took better data on the shape of Mars by passing over the Martian poles instead of the around the middle.

 These data suggest that Mars has a large, and solid core, as shown in the figure to the left.
 (The figure is a rough drawing and is not meant to show the detailed shape of the core).
 These findings help address questions which remain about Mars, and contribute to the overall results returned by the Mars Pathfinder mission.

 You may wonder how it is that scientists know what the inside of a planet is like.
 The way the mass of a body is spread inside the body affects how the body spins in space.
 If the body has a large core,...more

 These are the findings of Mars Pathfinder.
 Rounded Pebbles were found - a result from analysis of the landing site, the rocks, and the soils. there were a variety of rocks deposited by a catastrophic flood...more